openharmony/docs/en/application-dev/ipc/ipc-rpc-development-guideline.md

 2. Connect to the desired ability.

    Construct the **want** variable, and specify the bundle name and component name of the application where the ability is located.
 If cross-device communication is involved, also specify the network ID of the target device, which can be obtained through **distributedDeviceManager**.

-Then, construct the **connect** variable, and specify the callbacks to be invoked when the ability is connected, disconnect, and the connection fails.
-If you use the FA model, call the API provided by **featureAbility** to connect to an ability.
-If you use the stage model, obtain a service instance through **Context**, and then call the API provided by **featureAbility** to connect to an ability.
+   Then, construct the **connect** variable, and specify the callback to be invoked when the binding is successful, the binding fails, or the ability is disconnected.
+If you use the FA model, call the API provided by **featureAbility** to bind an ability.
+If you use the stage model, obtain a service instance through **Context**, and then call the API provided by **featureAbility** to bind an ability.

    ```ts
     // If the FA model is used, import featureAbility from @kit.AbilityKit.